UbiquityRobotics/learn/setup/site_survey/site_survey.md

 the strategies for running 64-bit Ubuntu Linux are:

 * Replace Current OS with Linux:
   You can simply replace Windows/MacOS/FreeBSD with Ubuntu Linux.
-This is a pretty this is the easiest way to proceed, but will make it impossible to use the laptop for other purposes.
+This is the easiest way to proceed, but will make it impossible to use the laptop for other purposes.

 * Partition your disk to support multiple operating systems.
 This is less extreme